jmvilaverde/DataScience-ReproducibleResearch-PA2/PA2.md

 ***

-##Title: Your document should have a title that briefly summarizes your data analysis

-#Analysis of Weather Event using NOAA Storm Database

-* Across the United States, which types of events (as indicated in the EVTYPE variable) are most harmful with respect to population health?

-* Across the United States, which types of events have the greatest economic consequences?

-Consider writing your report as if it were to be read by a government or municipal manager who might be responsible for preparing for severe weather events and will need to prioritize resources for different types of events.
-However, there is no need to make any specific recommendations in your report.

 ##Synopsis:

-Immediately after the title, there should be a synopsis which describes and summarizes your analysis in at most 10 complete sentences.

-1.
-2.
-3.
-4.
-5.
-6.
-7.
-8.
-9.
-10.
+Based on data extracted from NOAA Storm Database for event registered in US from year 1996 to present, and analyzed with the procedure described in next section _Data Processing_, are obtained the subsequent conclusions:

+Human harmful:
+* TOP 3 most harmful events are TORNADO (33.9%), HEAT (14.3%) and FLOOD (11%) with a 59.2 % of total harmful of all events.
+* TOP 10 is 86 % of total harmful a total of 56179 fatalities or people injured.

+Economic damages:
+* TOP 3 event types that causes most economic damages are TORNADO (33.9%), HEAT (14.3%) and FLOOD (11%) with a 59.2 % of total harmful of all events.
+* TOP 10 is 86 % of total economic damages

+_Can view detail in section Results._

 ##Data Processing

-There should be a section titled Data Processing which describes (in words and code) how the data were loaded into R and processed for analysis.
-In particular, your analysis must start from the raw CSV file containing the data.
-You cannot do any preprocessing outside the document.
-If preprocessing is time-consuming you may consider using the cache = TRUE option for certain code chunks.

-First step, adquire the date from "https://d396qusza40orc.cloudfront.net/repdata%2Fdata%2FStormData.csv.bz2" and put into a data frame container:
+1. First step, adquire the date from [https://d396qusza40orc.cloudfront.net/repdata%2Fdata%2FStormData.csv.bz2] and put it into a data frame container:

 ```r